Yazdun/yazdun-icodethis/most-commonly-asked-interview-questions-and-their-answer.md

 ## What is Error Boundary in React?

 Error boundaries are React components that catch JavaScript errors anywhere in their child component tree, log those errors, and display a fallback UI instead of the component tree that crashed.

+## What is the difference between controlled and uncontrolled components in React?

+In a controlled component, form data is handled by a React component.
+The alternative is uncontrolled components, where form data is handled by the DOM itself.

+## Conclusion

+This was a list of some of the most commonly asked React interview questions and their answers.
+Before letting you go, I want to mention a few helpful tips that you may find helpful during your own job interviews.

+1. If you don't know the answer, don't freak out!
+No one expect you to know the answer to every question.
+If you don't know the answer, just say that you don't know the answer.
+But don't stop there!
+You can say that you don't know the answer, but you're willing to learn.
+This will show that you're a fast learner and you're willing to learn new things.
+So try to ask a few questions about the topic and try to figure out the answer with the help of the interviewer

+2. Don't try to memorize the answers!
+I know that it's tempting to memorize the answers, but don't do it!
+You'll most likely forget the answers during the interview and you'll look like a fool.
+Instead, try to understand the concept behind the question and try to answer it in your own words.

+3. Don't be afraid to ask questions!
+If you don't understand the question, don't be afraid to ask the interviewer to repeat the question.
+Also, if you don't understand the question, you can ask the interviewer to explain the question in more details.
+This will show that you're interested in the topic and you're willing to learn.

+I hope you found this article helpful.
+If you have any questions or feedback, please feel free to reach out to me on [Twitter](https://twitter.com/Yazdun).